WORDPRESS VS KARTRA

 If branding is important to you, you need to go with a platform that lets you customize the look and feel of your website easily.

-Kartra is a drag and drop page builder that comes with hundreds of themes and templates for pages and forms.
+Kartra is a drag and drops page builder that comes with hundreds of themes and templates for pages and forms.
 You can find templates for landing pages, checkout pages, sales pages, coming soon pages, webinar pages, blog pages, and much more.

 All of Kartra’s templates are mobile-responsive which means you don’t have to worry about what your online course website will look like on smartphones or tablets.